Bailing out on the old normal

-As Saskatchewan prepares to re-open its economy, along with several U.S. states, we shall start to see how broken the economy really is.
+As Saskatchewan prepares to reopen its economy, along with several U.S. states, we shall start to see how broken the economy really is.
 Just as more than half of U.S. households live paycheque to paycheque -- hence the miles-long car line-ups to food banks -- most smaller companies live on credit and last month's receipts.

 A recent article in The Atlantic explained that nearly all of the six million incorporated companies in the U.S. employ fewer than 500 people.
 "Many of these small- and medium-size companies face extinction during the pandemic shutdown," says the article.
 "While their income has evaporated, they still owe wages to workers and rent to landlords.
 This is a recipe for cascading bankruptcies."